Perhaps it’s something in the air. Or sunspots. Or climate change.

-Something akin to how birds know when to fly South for the winter, or when hedgehogs decide to hibernate, or maybe how baby turtles know to head towards to sea as soon as they hatch.
+Something akin to how birds instinctively know when to fly South for the winter, or when hedgehogs decide to hibernate.
+Or maybe how baby turtles know to head towards to sea as soon as they hatch.

 It’s like an unconscious calling that emerges from the deepest, darkest recesses of a company owner’s psyche, usually after about 4 or 5 years:

-Someone thinks that it’s time that the company updated its logo.
+Someone thinks that it’s time to redesign the company logo.

 Unless you’re Audi , or Starbucks, or Holiday Inn, changing your logo is little more than a corporate ego trip.
 Then there’s the backlash if you get it wrong, as was the case with Gap not so long ago.
 Oh, and before I forget: your logo is NOT your brand.

 Apart from the above, the only reason to change your logo is to define – or refine – your brand promise.
-As a result, aside from the printing inherent expenses, you’re then on a mission of re-educating your stakeholders – staff, customers, sales channels, partners, industry-watchers (journalists and consultants) and goodness-knows who else – on the new logo, and what it signifies.
+As a result, aside from the associated expenses (reprinting business cards, letterheads, etc.) you’re forcibly on a mission of re-educating your stakeholders – staff, customers, sales channels, partners, industry-watchers (journalists and consultants) and goodness-knows who else.
+You have to explain the new logo, and what it signifies, and why the old one needed to go.

 That’s a whole bunch of time, money and effort delivered over the course of many months.
-In other words: for your company, at this time, it’s a waste of money that you cannot afford.
+In other words: for your company, at this time, it’s money that you cannot afford to waste.

 I can pretty much guarantee that you’re not marketing your company as well as you could be, so spend that money where it’s better served.